unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 Questions & Remarks :

-- publicKey may be replaced by verificationMethod
-- The DIF has not yet reached a consensus on key format.
-It is currently using PEM and Base58 (Bitcoin).
-Other candidates are:
-  - base64url
-  - base16 (hex)
-  - Jwk (JSON Web Key - normative definition still pending)
 - Do we want to expose service endpoints ?
+  - See with Damien
-- Do we want to include creation/modification date ?
+- Do we want to include modification date ?
+  - The info exist
+  - How hard is it to get ?
+  - Is it a valuable info to have ?
 - Validate that the verification method type is correct